KIWOLY/text-audio/README.md

 💡 Purpose

-The goal of this project is to make information more accessible, especially for people who prefer listening over reading, or for creating audio versions of written content.
+The goal of this project is to make information more accessible easly, especially for people who prefer listening over reading, or for creating audio versions of written content .

 🛠️ Tech Stack